VeraPrinsen/Go/README.txt

 When a client is started at any time "quit" can be typed (during a game) to give up the game.
 Furthermore "exit" can be timed at any time to disconnect from the server and stop the client.

+During the game, when the game asks you to provide a row and column to put your stone, you can instead also type "pass" to pass this round.